edgi-govdata-archiving/web-monitoring-ui/README.md

     Make note the of [sheet IDs](https://developers.google.com/sheets/api/guides/concepts#spreadsheet_id) of your new spreadsheets.

-2) Share each of those sheets with the e-mail address of the service account you created earlier.
+2) Share the spreadsheets with the e-mail address of the service account you created earlier.
 You must give it **write** access.

 3) Update your `.env` file with the IDs of the sheets: